chocolatey/docs/input/en-us/central-management/setup/website.md

 --cache-location="'C:\Temp\choco'"
 ```

-### HTTP Error when trying to access Chocolatey Central Management Website
+### HTTP Error when trying to access Chocolatey Central Management Website.

 When you try to access the Chocolatey Central Management Website (by default, this is hosted on `http://localhost`), errors messages similar to the following may be returned: